 If school buildings are closed due to excessive heat, inclement weather, physical facility problems or other emergencies, MSU will not operate.
 School closing announcements will be made on email, incoming message and/or our website, wisconsinyouthcompany.org.
 In the event of excessive heat, if schools are open but the heat is considered a safety concern, we may ask that Parents pick up their student(s) as early as possible.

 Middle School U Fee Structure

-During registration, a $25 deposit per week is required to reserve space in the program.
+During registration, $15 deposit per half- or full-day course is required to reserve space in the program.
 The deposit will be applied to the student’s weekly fee and is non-refundable and non-transferable.